|

 326. corps

-an army unit usually consisting of two or more divisions and their support
+an army unit usually consisting of two or more divisions

 327. corpulent

-excessively fat
+excessively large

 328. corroborate